 The number of people divorced is estimated to be at 12% in 2017.
-It is challenging to find an accurate rate of divorce, since the U.S. Census made the submissions voluntary and California stopped reporting the statistics after the year 1990.
-The U.S. rate in the same timeframe is estimated to be at 3.2 per 1000 population.
+It is challenging to find an accurate rate of divorce since the U.S. Census made the submissions voluntary and California stopped reporting the statistics after the year 1990.
+The U.S. rate in the same timeframe is estimated to be at 3.2 per 1000 people.
 As you can see, Oceanside has a very high divorce rate.
-The speculation of causes is that it is a strong military family community and that stress can detrimentally affect a marriage.
+Causes speculate that it is a strong military family community and that stress can detrimentally affect a marriage.

 For the past 25 years, the state of California has been losing psychiatric and behavioral health care providers.
 The closing of Oceanside’s Tri-City Hospital has a damaging impact on the community’s ability to care for those with mental health disorders.
 The funding has been cut and California’s regulations on building new facilities have become too expensive.
 Hospitals and police have been needed to cover the gaps.

-The San Diego County is a proud military community.
+San Diego County is a proud military community.
 The stigma of mental health makes it difficult for Veterans to feel that they can ask for help.
-According to the VA San Diego Healthcare System, 12% of Veterans are diagnosed with Post Traumatic Stress Disorder (PTSD) and almost 20,000 Veterans are receiving care for this condition since 2010.
-The county also recognizes that approximately 50% of those incarcerated had a mental health condition prior to committing illegal behavior and it has the highest rate of recidivism in the state of California.
+According to the VA San Diego Healthcare System, 12% of Veterans are diagnosed with Post Traumatic Stress Disorder (PTSD) and almost 20,000 Veterans have been receiving care for this condition since 2010.
+The county also recognizes that approximately 50% of those incarcerated had a mental health condition before committing illegal behavior and it has the highest rate of recidivism in the state of California.

 It is estimated that there are 298 mental health professionals for every 100,000 people in San Diego County.

-National Suicide Prevention Lifeline has help when you need it 24 hours per day and 7 days a week.
+The 988 Suicide & Crisis Lifeline has help when you need it 24 hours per day and 7 days a week.
 It is confidential and free.